d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 We return to these topics throughout the book.

-### Making Predictions with the Learned Model
+### Predictions

-Given the learned linear regression model
+Given the model
 $\hat{\mathbf{w}}^\top \mathbf{x} + \hat{b}$,
 we can now estimate the price of a new house
-(not contained in the training data) given its area $x_1$ and age $x_2$.
+(not contained in the training data), given its area $x_1$ and age $x_2$.

-Estimating targets given features is commonly called *prediction* or *inference*.
+In deep learning this process is often referred as *prediction* or *inference*.
+While the latter is emerging as standard jargon in deep learning (e.g., the [MLPerf](http://mlperf.org/) benchmark has a training and an inference section), it

 We will try to stick with *prediction* because calling this step *inference*,